toddbranch/ECE382/notes/L20/L20_C_basics.md

 **How to create a C project in CCS**

 You'll create the project the same way you create an assembly project, but under "Project templates and examples" you'll select "Empty project (with main.c)".
 The shortcut to build is still `Ctrl+B`.
 The shortcut to debug is still `F11`.

+**Compiler Optimization Issue**

+There's a good chance you'll run into a warning that says "variable XXXX was set but never used".

+The compiler is seeing that you've created a variable and potentially set it to different values, but never tested the value or assigned it to another variable.
+As far as the compiler is concerned, this code is useless - and it will delete it upon compilation.
+It views this as an improvement - your program now does the same thing with less code.

+Usually, this is the behavior we want.
+In learning situations like this, we want to keep the compiler from making these sorts of optimizations.
+There are two ways we can accomplish this.

+1)  Prevent the compiler from optimizing anything: Go to Project -> Properties -> Build -> MSP430 Compiler -> Optimization and turn Optimization level to off.
+2)  Tell the compiler not to optimize a varable.
+We can do this by adding the `volatile` modifier to the variables it's optimizing out.
+This tells the compiler that this varibale could be modified outside of the given code and not to optimize it away.